Table of Contents

-There are a few famous specific signs expatiated during clinical assessment of a patient with acute cholecystitis.
-They have been summarized below for easy memorization and recall:
+There are a few well-known specific signs that appear during the clinical assessment of a patient with acute cholecystitis.
+They have been summarized below.

-Escalated sensitivity below the right scapula with hyperaesthesia is encountered in clinical examination of patients with acute cholecystitis.
+Escalated sensitivity below the right scapula, with hyperesthesia, is encountered in the clinical examination of patients with acute cholecystitis.

 Diagnosis of Pediatric cholecystitis

-The key features of acute cholecystitis on ultrasonography which help clinch the diagnosis can be tabulated as follows:
+The key features of acute cholecystitis on ultrasonography, which help clinch the diagnosis, are:

 - Thickened gallbladder wall (> 3mm)